Oğuz Yılmaz (musician)

-Oğuz Yılmaz (25 October 1968 – 19 May 2021) was a Turkish folk musician.
+Oğuz Yılmaz (25 October 1968 – 19 May 2021) was a Turkish male folk music artist.
 He was born and raised in Ankara, Turkey.
-He lived and performed most of his life in Sincan, a region of Ankara.
+He lived and performed most of his origin in Sincan, a region of Ankara.
 Therefore, he is also known as "Oguz from Sincan".
 His lyrics were controversial, educational and also entertaining.
-His musical style was a combination of traditional Turkish folk music with modern dance music.
+His musical style was a combination of traditional music.